A source for the stories of Noah's flood?

 What happened to the Black Sea?

-The theory presented by Ryan & Pitman is partly based on generally
+One theory is presented by Ryan & Pitman is partly based on generally

 agreed scientific findings, and partly on their observations at the Black